nlara6156/CPE487/README.md

 	         data1(3 DOWNTO 0) WHEN dig = "110" ELSE -- digit 2
 	         data1(7 DOWNTO 4) WHEN dig = "111"; -- digit 3
 ```
+- data1 and data2 represent two different datasets to display on the board.
 ```
 anode <= "11111110" WHEN dig = "000" ELSE -- 0
          "11111101" WHEN dig = "001" ELSE -- 1